henrywfyeung/ERC721Copy/README.md

 ---

 ## Abstract
 This standard is an extension of [EIP-721](./eip-721.md).
-This standard enables a creator token, i.e. token from any EIP-721 compliant contracts with metadata extension, to work as an original copy that conditionally allows the production of replicas with specific copyright delegation valid within a fixed time period.
+This standard enables a creator token, i.e. token from any EIP-721 compliant contracts with metadata extension, to work as an original copy that conditionally allows the production of replicas with specific copyright delegation valid within a fixed duration.

-The Creator, who holds the original copy, can set up Mintable rules specifying the condition of minting, the condition of extending and the states of the minted copy.
+The Creator, who holds the original copy, can set up Mintable rules specifying the condition of minting, the condition of extending, and the states of the minted copy.

 The Collector, upon obtaining the token, will be able to use the token within the boundaries set by the creator.

 ## Motivation
 This standard solves the following problems

-- Copy Issuance of Unique Artwork/Content: Professional Artists create arkworks that is unique.
-There could be multiple collectors who wants to keep a copy of their artworks.
+- Copy Issuance of Unique Artwork/Content: Artists create unique artworks.
+There could be multiple collectors who want to keep a copy of their artworks.
 This standard serves as a tool to issue multiple copies of the same kind.
 The copies can be created with different functions and under different conditions.
-It gives sufficient flexibilty to both the Creator and the Collector.
+It gives sufficient flexibility to both the Creator and the Collector.
 - Partial Copyright Transfer: This standard enables Creators to conditionally delegate the copyright, i.e. the right to produce derivative work, to the Collectors.
 There is no need to sell the original copy, i.e. creator token, in the market.
-The Creator can instead keep the token as a proof of authorship.
+The Creator can instead keep the token as proof of authorship.

-People with the following usecases can consider applying this standard:
+People with the following use cases can consider applying this standard:
 - Creator of any unique Art/Music NFTs can use this standard to sell copies to audiences.
 With this standard, they can retain some control over the copies.
 - Artists can use this standard to sell time-limited copies of their artwork to other artists with a copyright statement that enables the production of derivative work
 - Universities can create Graduation Certificates as NFTs and use this standard to mint a batch of non-transferable issues to their students.
 The Univerity retains the right to revoke any issued certificates.